ichaturvedi/semi-definite-audio-matching/README.md

 Audio Matching
 ---
-match = audio_matching(datasetFolder,samplingfreq, goldAudio)
+We can select augmentations with error below a threshold compared to a Gold standard audio : match = audio_matching(datasetFolder,samplingfreq, goldAudio)
 - Augmented audios will be in datasetFolder
 - The sampling frequency is an integer samplingfreq